 However, let’s say you’ve held onto the stocks for longer than a year.
 In that case, any profit from the sale would be considered long-term capital gains, which have much lower maximum tax rates, of up to 20% instead of 37%.
 Again, capital gains tax rates depend on your tax bracket, so be sure to determine which rate applies to your income level to avoid paying more than necessary.

-For 2021 and 2022, long-term capital gains tax rates are 0%, 15%, or 20%, depending on your filing status and the amount of taxable income you have.
+For 2022, long-term capital gains tax rates are 0%, 15%, or 20%, depending on your filing status and the amount of taxable income you have.
 Short-term capital gains are taxed as ordinary income.

 What Qualifies as Capital Assets?

 Although the primary focus of this article is paying taxes on stocks, they aren’t the only type of investments and assets that are subject to capital gains taxes.
 The IRS will also tax certain assets, known as capital assets, under the capital gains tax.

 - Household furnishings

 - Stamp collection

 - Precious metals